 This Day In Writing History

 As a child, John Milton lived with his grandmother and siblings.
-He attended a Protestant church where the minister, Richard Stock, became a close family friend and strong influence on John, who shared in Stock's hatred of the Catholic Church and belief in publicly censuring the sins of the powerful.
+He attended a Protestant church where the minister, Richard Stock, became a close family friend and strong influence on John, who shared in Stock's hatred of the Catholic Church and his belief in publicly censuring the sins of the powerful.

 Although Milton's parents lived apart from the rest of the family, his father's prosperity provided him tutors.
 He soon entered St. Paul's School in London, where at the age of 15, he wrote his first known poems - two psalms.

 In 1625, Milton enrolled at Christ's College, Cambridge, to be educated for the ministry.
 He had already begun studying Latin and Greek, and also learned Italian.
 He continued his language studies at university.